rinigupta11/DATA410-Assignment4/README.md

 ## Multiple Boosting

-Boosting is a popular method to improve the performance of a regressor.
-Multiple boosting involves boosting a regressor more than one time to further improve performance.
+Boosting is a popular method to improve the performance of a regressor by turning weaker learners into stronger learners through a sequential process.
+Boosting once is useful for reducing variance.
+Some boosting algorithms perform gradient descent with a cost minimization surface.
+Multiple boosting involves boosting a regressor more than one time to further improve performance because the final regressor is even stronger from all the weaker learners that it combined.
 I wrote a function that can perform the boosting k number of times.
 This algorithm uses the locally weighted linear regression model to boost another regression model.
+In later cases below, we will use other regressors besides lowess for the boosting.
 Specifically, we initially subtract the lowess prediction values from the target values.
 We store a variable that will cumulatively change value called output as we create new predictions using the model_boosting model passed in as a parameter.
 This iterative process results in repeated boosting of the model_boosting regressor passed in.
+Kaggle has cited multiple boosting and combining different boosting techniques as one of the ways people scored the highest in competitions.

 ```
 # Tricubic Kernel